 If you want to know whether your child is eligible for treatment with Invisalign for children, you can take Invisalign’s free Smile Assessment for them.
 Just fill in your child's details and get an answer back straight away.

-However, this may be something you prefer to discuss in person with an Invisalign dentist.
+However, this may be something you prefer to discuss in person with an Invisalign provider.
 If that's the case, then use Invisalign's search tool to find your nearest provider and book an appointment.

 ResearchGate.
 Aligners and Mandibular Advancement: A Comprehensive Option for Phase I Treatment of Class II, Division 1 Cases.
 Consulted 7th January 2022.